Fire Hydrant Inspection, Testing, Maintenance, Repair, and Deficiency Support

 Clarify the scope

-Identify whether the need involves condition review, testing support, main coordination, deficiency correction, or broader water-supply-related questions.
+Identify whether the need involves condition review, testing support, maintenance follow-up, main coordination, or broader water-supply-side questions.

 Coordinate service

-Move the request toward clearer support, stronger reporting, and less uncertainty around what should happen next.
+Move the request toward clearer support, better reporting, and less uncertainty around what should happen next.

 Keep the record useful